-The underwriting agreement provides that the underwriters must buy all of the securities being sold in this offering if they buy any of them.
-However, the underwriters are not required to take or pay for the securities covered by the underwriters' option to purchase additional securities as described below.
+The underwriting agreement provides that the underwriters must buy all of the common stock being sold in this offering if they buy any of them.
+However, the underwriters are not required to take or pay for the common stock covered by the underwriters' option to purchase additional common stock as described below.

-Our securities are offered subject to a number of conditions, including:
+Our common stock are offered subject to a number of conditions, including:

-- · receipt and acceptance of our common stock and warrants by the underwriters; and - the underwriters' right to reject orders in whole or in part.
+- · receipt and acceptance of our common stock by the underwriters; and - the underwriters' right to reject orders in whole or in part.